We have saved a total of for our clients since 2015

 Fines issued by the ICO under PECR are capped at £500,000.
 A huge sum!
 However, fines issued by the ICO under UK GDPR can be even larger.
 The ICO can issue fines of up to £17.5 million, or 4% of a company’s annual turnover.

 The potential for a fine by the ICO can be avoided by incorporating a cookie consent pop-up on your website.
-For WordPress websites, this can be done with the help of the various popup plugins available.
+If your site is built on WordPress, this can be done with the help of the various cookies popup plugins available.

 Data Protection & Privacy Legal Requirements

-Any website that processes personal data must do so in compliance with the data protection legislation.
+Any website that processes personal data must do so in compliance with UK data protection law.

-- The General Data Protection Regulation (UK GDPR).
-This law applies to businesses that process personal data.
+• The General Data Protection Regulation (UK GDPR), which applies to organisations processing personal data.

 We’ll refer to these two pieces of legislation collectively as “the Data Protection Legislation”.